Device Templates

 Or use Bulk Edit if you want to modify more than a single device.

-Selecting a template in the Template Selector
+Selecting a template in the Template Selector changes this value for all the devices

 added to the cart.
 If no template is selected, the device template selection will be